deas/gcp-audit-functions/README.md

-# GCP Cloud Functions labeling Resources based on Audit Events
+# GCP Cloud Functions triggered by Audit Events

-This project aims to provide audit event triggered Cloud Functions which label resources.
+This project aims to provide audit event triggered Cloud Functions.
 This funtionality is provided as a `terraform` module.
-For the moment we focus on the `creator` tag.
+It started with the common `creator` labeling use case but we now aim to extend the scope.

 The v1 version leverages a PubSub Log Sink, 🧪 v2 🥼 is based on EventArc/CloudEvents.